Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/wildcard-pages.md

 2. When a wildcard item is published, it is given the name `,-w-,` as the path url.

 There are a couple of things that work to our advantage here:
--Every request to this route will get the same page item from XM Cloud, this means that we can cache the response of the sitecorePagePropsFactory.create call if we want to.
+-Every request to this route will get the same page item from SitecoreAI, this means that we can cache the response of the sitecorePagePropsFactory.create call if we want to.
 -Because each call is to the same page item, Experience Edge will cache the first request and then serve every other request from the cache until a publish happens.
 This will help prevent exceeding the 80 req/s rate limit.

 #### Multisite Middleware